Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.97 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers' 3.98 team ERA ranks 10th among all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (175 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).

-- The Brewers are sending Burnes (9-7) to make his 28th start of the season as he tries for his 10th victory.
-He is 9-7 with a 3.55 ERA and 167 strikeouts through 165 2/3 innings pitched.
+- The Brewers are sending Woodruff (3-1) to make his eighth start of the season.
+He is 3-1 with a 2.70 ERA and 49 strikeouts through 40 2/3 innings pitched.

-- In his last time out on Wednesday against the Chicago Cubs, the righty went seven innings, allowing one earned run while surrendering eight hits.
+- The right-hander's last time out came on Wednesday against the Chicago Cubs, when he went six innings, surrendering two earned runs while allowing two hits.

+- The 30-year-old has a 2.70 ERA and 11 strikeouts per nine innings in seven games this season, while giving up a batting average of .167 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.